 We recommend you test your equipment before your video assessment to make sure it is all working properly.
-Type this link into your internet browser: https://consult.attendanywhere.co.uk/callers then scroll down and click 'Test call' at the bottom of the page.
+Type this link into your internet browser: https://dwp.attendanywhere.co.uk/callers then scroll down and click 'Test call' at the bottom of the page.
+We have more information and videos available on preparing for your assessment on our website.